mvantellingen/python-zeep/docs/index.rst

     pip install zeep

-Note that the latest version to support Python 2.7 and Python 3.5 is Zeep 4.0, install via pip install zeep==4.0.0
+Note that the latest version to support Python 2.7, 3.3, 3.4 and 3.5 is Zeep 3.4,
+install via `pip install zeep==3.4.0`

 This assumes that there are wheel files available for the latest lxml release.
 If that is not the case (https://pypi.python.org/pypi/lxml/) then first